About the Fellowship

 About Marian Treger

-Marian was a talented writer, screenwriter, and visual artist whose profound health challenges interfered with her ability to fully immerse herself and gain the acclaim she deserved in the creative world.
+Marian was a writer, screenwriter, and visual artist whose profound health challenges interfered with her ability to fully immerse herself in the creative world.
 As an undergraduate, Marian was a passionate fiction writer who turned her talents to screenwriting in her 20s and won a Samuel Goldwyn Writing Award while pursuing her master’s at UCLA.
 When she became sick with chronic fatigue syndrome she was unable to continue her career in screenwriting.
 Nevertheless, her creative spirit endured, finding new ways to manifest itself.
 As energy and health allowed, she cartooned, drew, made collages, became a jeweler, and wrote short fiction and memoirs.

 Donate to This Fellowship Fund